ppetrovtv/pine_script_docs/source/essential/Strategies.rst

 Closing market position
 -----------------------

-Despite it is possible to exit from a specific entry in code, when orders are shown in the *List of Trades* on *Strategy Tester* tab, they all are linked according FIFO (first in, first out) rule.
+Despite the fact that it is possible to exit from a specific entry in code, when orders are shown in the *List of Trades* in the *Strategy Tester* tab, they all are linked according to FIFO (first in, first out) rules.
 If an entry order ID is not specified for an exit order in code, the exit order closes the first entry order that opened market position.
 Let's study the following example::